 With counters on and plumbing in, we felt safe to finish the kitchen.
 No more drywall dust, paint splatter, or trades to accidentally bump into cabinet fronts.

 Assembling the guts of IKEA cabinetry is more patience than power tools, so this part was mine.
 I enjoyed it over a series of late-night, 2nd shifts with podcasts and coffee.
-IKEA kitchen-building tips post coming soon; the main idea being that if we can do it, you can.
+If you’re considering an IKEA kitchen in your DIY home, go for it.
+If we can do it, you can.

 Appliances arrive next weekend.
 We have a stack of heat-proof-tin backsplash samples to choose from.
 Chris and I will tackle the spacers, cover panels, toe-kicks, and under-cabinet lighting soon.
 Then, disco!